shopware/docs/products/extensions/b2b-components/order-approval/01-entities-and-workflow.md

 ## Who can approve or decline pending orders?

-- Employees with the "Can approve/decline all pending orders" permission can approve/decline all pending orders.
+- Employees with the "Can approve/decline all pending orders" permission can approve or decline all pending orders.
-- Employees with the "Can approve/decline pending orders" permission can approve/decline pending orders that assigned to him.
+- Employees with the "Can approve/decline pending orders" permission can approve or decline pending orders that assigned to them.
-- Business Partners can approve/decline all pending orders of their employees.
+- Business Partners can approve or decline all pending orders of their employees.